alserok/system-design/telegram/readme.md

 ## Databases

 * *Mongo* - is used by services where data structure may differ and required high performance.
 Also supports different scalability strategies from the box.
+In our system eventual consistence is acceptable, that is why Mongo will be the best solution to scale the system.
-* *Postgres* - is used by services where data is structured and expected 'select' operations where indexes are good enough.
+* *Postgres* - is used by services where data is structured and expected `select` operations where indexes are good enough.
 Scalability strategies may be implemented.